tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

-      "analyzer": "name_of_analyzer_for_search_and_indexing", (only if 'searchAnalyzer' and 'indexAnalyzer' are not set) "searchAnalyzer": "name_of_search_analyzer", (only if 'indexAnalyzer' is set and 'analyzer' is not set) "indexAnalyzer": "name_of_indexing_analyzer", (only if 'searchAnalyzer' is set and 'analyzer' is not set) "synonymMaps": [ "name_of_synonym_map" ] (optional, only one synonym map per field is currently supported), "fields" : [ ... ] (optional, a list of sub-fields if this is a field of type Edm.ComplexType or Collection(Edm.ComplexType).
+      "analyzer": "name_of_analyzer_for_search_and_indexing", (only if 'searchAnalyzer' and 'indexAnalyzer' are not set) "searchAnalyzer": "name_of_search_analyzer", (only if 'indexAnalyzer' is set and 'analyzer' is not set) "indexAnalyzer": "name_of_indexing_analyzer", (only if 'searchAnalyzer' is set and 'analyzer' is not set) "normalizer": "name_of_normalizer", (optional, only Edm.String and Collection(Edm.String) fields can have normalizer set.)
+      "synonymMaps": [ "name_of_synonym_map" ] (optional, only one synonym map per field is currently supported), "fields" : [ ... ] (optional, a list of sub-fields if this is a field of type Edm.ComplexType or Collection(Edm.ComplexType).
 Must be null or empty for simple fields.)
     }